techpiyushjoshi/Computer-Vision/README.md

 # Computer-Vision
-Compilation of notes of Computer Vision and Image Processing
+Compilation of notes of Computer Vision